E.ON and banking group join forces to offer green mortgages

 Environmentally friendly mortgages – still not convinced?

-E.ON claims tackling energy efficiency levels of current housing stock is one of the “biggest infrastructure challenges” of this generation.
+E.ON claims tackling energy efficiency levels of the current housing stock is one of the “biggest infrastructure challenge” of this generation.

 The expert’s voices